 Medical Genome Facility

-The Medical Genome Facility is an infrastructure program of the Center for Individualized Medicine that works closely with the Biorepositories Program by bringing together five genomics-oriented cores (shared resources) to provide professional, efficient and low-cost access to the latest genomics technologies for all Mayo Clinic investigators.
+The Center for Individualized Medicine's Medical Genome Facility works closely with the Biorepositories Program by bringing together genomics-oriented shared resources to provide professional, efficient and low-cost access to the latest genomics technologies for all Mayo Clinic investigators.

 The facility also assists researchers and clinicians in interpreting genomic findings and applying them to patient care.
 This is done in collaboration with the Department of Laboratory Medicine and Pathology, and with support and cooperation among the Center for Individualized Medicine, Mayo Clinic Research Administration and the Mayo Clinic Cancer Center.